What is an Integrated Washing Machine?

 Where is the filter on an integrated washing machine?

+The filter is usually on the front of the washing machine behind a small hatch.
 The filter works to prevent dirt and fluff from blocking the washing machine pump.
 It should unscrew to let you drain the water and remove any obstructions.

-In integrated washing machines, the filter is often hidden behind the kitchen plinth at the base of the washing machine, meaning you’ll need to remove the plinth to access it.
-This shouldn’t be difficult, as a good installer will fit the plinth using clips so it can be easily removed for maintenance and repairs.
+If you have an integrated washing machine, you may need to remove or unclip the kitchen unit plinth to access the filter.
+This shouldn't be difficult, as a good installer will fit the plinth using clips so it can be easily removed for maintenance and repairs.
 Have a quick check for screws, then gently try to pull the plinth away.
-You can then unscrew the top of the filter as usual – don’t forget to put an old towel down first.
+You can then unscrew the top of the filter as usual - don't forget to put an old towel down first to mop up any water that may escape.

 Why are integrated washing machines more expensive?